randelramirez/RealTimeGrid-NodeJs/README.md

 This is a Node.js/Express implementation of a real-time collaborative employee grid using Socket.IO for real-time communication and SQLite for data storage.

+> **Note**: The original [RealtimeGrid](https://github.com/randelramirez/RealtimeGrid) was built with ASP.NET Core, SignalR, and Entity Framework.
+This Node.js version provides the same functionality using JavaScript/TypeScript ecosystem equivalents.

 ## Architecture

 ### Backend (Node.js/Express)